Career Path & Tips with BJ Dowlen

 BJ Dowlen: Did you always want to be a pro sports massage therapist?

 Vinny Aquilino: Yes.
-My intent in going to massage school was to be sports massage therapist, working with a pro team.
+My intent in going to massage school was to be a sports massage therapist, working with a pro team.
 I attended a seminar led by Benny Vaughn, and I was so impressed with his presentation that I approached him after it was over and asked if he offered any kind of apprentice or internship programs.
 He said yes.

-At the time, I was living in south Florida and the three-month sports massage program with Benny was in Gainesville—so off to Gainesville I went.
+At the time, I was living in South Florida, and the three-month sports massage program with Benny was in Gainesville, so off to Gainesville I went.

-BJ: How did you break in to the field of becoming a pro sports massage therapist?
+BJ: How did you break into the field of becoming a pro sports massage therapist?

 Vinny: I started knocking on doors, lots of doors.
 I sent résumés and received plenty of rejections.
-The drill would be, I’d knock on the door, send a résumé, make a phone call and do it all again six months later.
+The drill would be: I’d knock on the door, send a résumé, make a phone call, and do it all again six months later.

 BJ: While you were facing rejection, like I did, what were you doing with your practice?

-Vinny: For nine to 10 years, while knocking on doors, I continued to work on my craft, attending seminars and getting my certifications in Neuromuscular Therapy (by Paul St. John) and Active Isolated Stretching (by Aaron Mattes).
+Vinny: For nine to ten years, while knocking on doors, I continued to work on my craft, attending seminars and getting my certifications in Neuromuscular Therapy (by Paul St. John) and Active Isolated Stretching (by Aaron Mattes).
 After many attempts of knocking on doors, sometimes the same doors, finally the door opened with the Miami HEAT.

 BJ: Now you’re in the big leagues and under a huge spotlight.
 What is it like to be part of a professional team?

-Vinny: Exciting, nerve-wracking, hard work and fun.
-Each day is different, each player’s needs are different; each facility is different, so being flexible and adaptable is crucial.
+Vinny: Exciting, nerve-wracking, hard work, and fun.
+Each day is different; each player’s needs are different; each facility is different, so being flexible and adaptable is crucial.

 BJ: What is the team environment like?

-Our whole purpose is to support and prepare the athletes, however we can, working together, with no ego.
+Our whole purpose is to support and prepare the athletes, however we can, working together with no ego.
 Without that concept, you won’t last long in the industry.

 A little while later, the team walked over from the hotel to the restaurant.

-Because we were sitting at our own table, and the team and coaches sat together, my friend Vinny took a lot of ribbing, both while we were at breakfast, and later in the day at practice.
+Because we were sitting at our own table, and the team and coaches sat together, my friend Vinny took a lot of ribbing, both while we were at breakfast and later in the day at practice.
 I also happened to mention to [a player] that Vinny made me pay for breakfast (which wasn’t the case).

-I love that restaurant, yet, I will never mention the name or location of the restaurant (or the hotel), as in this industry, discretion is absolutely necessary.
+I love that restaurant, yet I will never mention the name or location of the restaurant (or the hotel), as in this industry, discretion is absolutely necessary.

 Vinny: Yes, discretion is always a must when working with a pro team.
 (And thanks again for telling them that you paid!)
-For those looking to work directly for a pro team, it’s likely you will be required to sign a confidentiality clause [as part of] your contract.
+For those looking to work directly for a pro team, it’s likely you will be required to sign a confidentiality clause as part of your contract.

 BJ: What are three positive things and three negative things about working and traveling with a pro team?